ilg-physics-ucsb/physics6-manual/6AL/ForceMotionEnergyTransformation/ForceMotionEnergyTransformation.md

 For each set of four runs, the heights b will be, in order, 3.7cm, 2.0cm 1.0cm, and 0.5cm.

 The glider mass will be 289.8g.
-AVOCADO

 1. As before, make a table like the one below, and record the heights and mass given above.
 Derive the acceleration from the kinematics equation.
 :::Figure:Table